cloudninedigital/dlm-docs/docs/DLM - workflow/4-interpreting-alerts.md

 # Interpreting and acting upon alerts

-Once you've got everything setup, your
+Once you've got everything setup, your next step will be to interpret and act upon any alerts that might be inbound.
+The below section can help you navigating the incoming alerts.

 ## Alert Definitions